ishmilan2/ishmilan.github.io/_posts/16-03-10-authenticate-openldap-users-on-ubuntu-14-04.md

 ## Solution

 Installing the following packages.
-During the instalation you should set the data referent with the OpenLdap system.
+During the installation you should set the data referent with the OpenLdap system.

 ```
 sudo apt-get update